Medical

 Intrapartum beliefs and Postpartum beliefs in Mexican American women:

 For Mexican women, the social support of family and friends is essential in the intrapartum period.
-Most women prefer to have their mother, husband, or another close female relative with them during labor.
-The belief in God is also prominent in Mexican women during their intrapartum time, reflecting an external locus of control during labor.
+Most women prefer to have their mother, husband, or another close female relative with them during labour.
+The belief in God is also prominent in Mexican women during their intrapartum time, reflecting an external locus of control during labour.
 The women believe that everything will go well if they entrust themselves to the Virgin and God.
-Another common practice among Mexican during labor is making prayers to the Virgin and God for the baby’s health instead of screaming in pain (Hascup et al., 2011).
-The central belief and practice during the postpartum period in Mexican women are La Cuarentena.
+Another common practice among Mexicans during labour is making prayers to the Virgin and God for the baby’s health instead of screaming in pain (Hascup et al., 2011).
+The central belief and practice during the postpartum period in Mexican women is La Cuarentena.
 La Cuarentena is 40 days of rest.
 In this rest span, mothers are not allowed to do extraneous house chores, are provided with particular foods, and are provided with enough time to bond with the new baby.
 Family care and societal gestures help the new mother and the baby; it is mostly observed that friends or elder relatives assist the new mother in one way or another in taking care of the baby.
 The helping gestures are usually providing the meals, looking after the children, or actively doing the house chores.
 (Hascup et al., 2011).

 Intrapartum beliefs and Postpartum beliefs in Chinese women: